subbu007-pip/Task_Hajira/README.md

 2. Install the required Python packages.

-3. Deploy the Streamlit app on Streamlit Cloud using the Streamlit CLI.
+3. Deploy the Streamlit app on Streamlit.

-4. Access the deployed application through the provided URL.
+4. Access the deployed application through the provided URL
+   Link:

 ## Business Values/Insights